MCP Server Quick Start Tutorial

 Upon saving, SnapLogic registers the server and generates a unique MCP Server URL.

-Connect and Monitor your MCP Server
+Step 3: Connect and monitor your MCP Server

-Connect the Client to your MCP Server
+Connect the client to your MCP Server

 - View the MCP Server asset by navigating to the Project Manager via the Waffle menu.

-- Point and click the MCP Server, and in the menu, click View to open the MCP Server Details page.
+- Click the MCP Server, and in the menu, click View to open the

 - Copy the URL to use for a client connection.